 - paid job counseling or training.

-However, there are no legal obligations in California for what has to be in a severance package.
+There are no legal obligations in California for what has to be in a severance package.
 In many cases, terminated employees can negotiate their severance.
-Especially if you have serious financial concerns from losing your job and have leverage against your employer, you may want to negotiate for better terms.
+Especially if you have serious financial concerns from losing your job and have leverage against your employer, I strongly advise you to retain legal counsel to negotiate for better terms.

 Because the severance payment is paid in exchange for you signing the separation agreement, it does not affect your eligibility for unemployment benefits in California.